-You may ask questions relating to any matter being considered at the Annual Meeting (1) in person at the Annual Meeting, (2) by submitting them through the webcast portal if you access the Annual Meeting remotely, or (3) by submitting your questions in advance by email to AnnualMeetingTPL@texaspacific.com until 11:59 p.m.
-Central time on November 15, 2021.
+You may ask questions relating to any matter being considered at the Annual Meeting and other matters about the Company (time permitting) (1) in person at the Annual Meeting by written question, (2) by submitting them through the webcast portal if you access the Annual Meeting remotely, or (3) by submitting your questions in advance by email to AnnualMeetingTPL@texaspacific.com until 11:59 p.m.
+Central time on December 28, 2021.
 We will endeavor to respond at the Annual Meeting to questions that are submitted in accordance with these guidelines.
-We may not be able to answer every question submitted, and if not, we will address unanswered questions after the Annual Meeting.
+We may not be able to answer every question submitted, and if not, we may address unanswered questions with the stockholder submitting the question after the Annual Meeting.